 Yodlee was the original data aggregation provider for Mint.com, and while that site switched over to the Intuit engine, Yodlee is still a top provider of account aggregation for some of the sites in this list.

 Yodlee MoneyCenter is their in-house personal finance tracking tool, and it is powerful and useful in its own right.
-The tools provided in MoneyCenter are focused on tracking account balances and transactions, reaching finance goals, and tracking your spending by category.
+The tools provided in MoneyCenter are focused on tracking account balances and transactions, reaching finance goals, and achieving more financial freedom.

-Yodlee MoneyCenter also allows you to track your airline miles, your net worth, and understand your investment asset allocation.
+Yodlee MoneyCenter tracks spending in categories, and allows you to track your airline miles, your net worth, and understand your investment asset allocation.
 Yodlee MoneyCenter is free.